 Shirasu Sashimi

 This is small anchovy sashimi, or whitebait sashimi in English.
 It had a light, briny and non-fishy taste.
 Very smooth and soft, like amaebi (sweet shrimp sashimi)... even slightly sweet, but I think not as sweet as amaebi.
-The main column of spine bone was so fine that it was like a fruit fibre... like y'know a thin fibre from mangoes near the seed?
+The main column of spine bone was so fine that it was like a fruit fibre... like a thin fibre from mangoes near the seed.

 Very pleasant and refreshing... a good appetiser in my opinion.